 How to sell on Amazon

-Being present on Amazon is a great way to reach new customers, increase sales, and scale your business.
+Being present on Amazon is a great way to reach new customers, increase sales on Amazon, and scale your business.
 But starting on Amazon can be overwhelming especially when you have zero experience in e-commerce and aren’t so tech-savvy.
 This is why we’ve written this guide to help you get started and succeed in selling on Amazon.

 Step 1: Choose how you want to sell on Amazon